 The Group is committed to identifying the needs of the neighborhoods where its plants are operated.
 The Group ensures that community interests are taken into consideration in its operations by participating in at least one local activity that can facilitate exchange and interaction between the Group and the local community each year.
 In addition, the Group focuses on the development of labour needs, health and culture when investing in the community.
-During the Year, the Group supported and participated in the activities hosted by various associations and organizations in the Economic and Technological Development Zone of Mawei District in Fuzhou, which included large events which involves its employees as well as the local community, such as the labor skill competition with the theme of "Embarking on a New Journey under the 14th Five-Year Plan" in Mawei District in 2022, and the 2nd "Harmony Cup" labor table tennis tournament in Mawei Hi-tech Industry Park, in a move to engage in exchange and interaction with various stakeholders of the community.
+During the Year, the Group supported and participated in the activities hosted by various associations and organizations in the Economic and Technological Development Zone of Mawei District in Fuzhou, which included large events that involves its employees as well as the local community, such as the labor skill competition with the theme of "Embarking on a New Journey under the 14th Five-Year Plan" in Mawei District in 2023, and Participation in 2023 Cadre and Staff Singing Competition of Mawei District themed "Praise for the New Era and Motherland" etc., in a move to engage in exchange and interaction with various stakeholders of the community.
 The Group expects to continue to implement such policy and participate in various community events in the future.